Victoria-Byte25/capstone-2/Build-a-Bite/README.md

 ## Features

-- Custom sandwich builder (size, bread, toppings, sauces, toasted)
-- Extra meat & cheese add-ons
+-Custom sandwich builder (size, bread, toppings, sauces, toasted) -Extra meat & cheese add-ons
-- Drink & chip options
+-Drink & chip options
-- Total cost calculator
+-Total cost calculator
-- Receipt file saved to `receipts/` with timestamp
+-Receipt file saved to `receipts/` with timestamp -Easy-to-use terminal menus
-- Easy-to-use terminal menus

-## Class Diagram
+## Project Diagram

 This diagram shows how the classes are structured and interact in the system: